ylansegal/blog/src/_posts/2020-01-14-deployments-with-schema-migrations.md

 Deploying and rolling back with downtime is straightforward, but not always desirable.
 Businesses usually aim to minimize downtime.
 The current trend in continuous deployments is to deploy small increments of code multiple times a day.
 Taking downtime on each deployment is unacceptable.

-# The Simplest Non-Downtime Deployment
+# The Simplest No-Downtime Deployment

 As a thought exercise, let's imagine an instantaneous deployment: At a given moment in time our server is running `V0`.
 An instance later, the code swapped and the server is running `V1`.